Kameleoni

 Kameleoni (trans.
-The Chameleons) were a Yugoslav rock band formed in Koper in 1965.
-They were one of the pioneers of the Yugoslav rock scene.
+The Chameleons) were a Slovenian and Yugoslav rock band formed in Koper in 1965.
+They were among the pioneers of the Yugoslav rock scene.

 Soon after the formation, the band gained the attention of the audience and the media and achieved nationwide popularity.
 However, despite the success, the disagreements within the band led to split into two factions in 1968, both of them ending their activity in 1969.
 At the beginning of the 1980s, the band reunited and re-recorded some of their old songs, releasing them on their first studio album.
-They reunited once again in mid-1990s, only to record and release their second studio album.
+They made another brief reunion in the mid-1990s, recording and releasing their second studio album.

 History

 The beginnings and rise to fame (1965-1968)

-Kameleoni were formed in September 1965 by Marjan Maliković (guitar), Danilo Kocijančić (rhythm guitar), Jadran Ogrin (bass guitar), Tulio Furlanič (drums) and Vanja Valič (keyboards), with the vocal duties being shared by all members.
+Kameleoni were formed in September 1965 by Danilo Kocjančič (rhythm guitar), Marjan Malikovič (guitar), Jadran Ogrin (bass guitar), and Tulio Furlanič (drums), with the vocal duties being shared by all members.
 At the time of the band formation, all of the members were high school students and attended Kopar music school, but none of them studied the instrument he played in the band.
-The group chose their name after, during their walk in Kopar streets, one of them spotted an advertisement for Camel cigarettes and started repeating the name of the brand, to which another member added "Kameleoni" ("Chameleons").
+The group chose their name after, during a walk in Kopar streets, one of them spotted an advertisement for Camel cigarettes and started repeating the name of the brand, to which another member added "Kameleoni" ("Chameleons").
 The band had their debut live appearance at the end of 1965 in Youth Club in Kopar.
-During the following period, they performed extensively, holding about 200 concerts, mostly in Kopar and nearby towns, but also performing in Tivoli Hall in Ljubljana on the 1966 Ice Hockey World Championships closing ceremony.
+Folllowing the concert, they were joined by keyboardist Vanja Valič.
+During the following period, they performed extensively, holding about 200 concerts, mostly in Kopar and nearby towns.
+Owing to the growing popularity, they were invited to perform in Tivoli Hall in Ljubljana on the 1966 Ice Hockey World Championships closing ceremony.